 Which should I go for?

-The way in which you use each one depends on the issue itself.
+How you use each one depends on the issue itself.
 The healing process consists of three phases:

 - Inflammatory: This is where the body contains the damage to a specific area which is where cold therapy can come into play to reduce pain and swelling.
-Using heat at this point can actually increase swelling, so try not to use any heat therapy for around 2 days after the injury or issue starts.
+Using heat at this point can increase swelling, so try not to use any heat therapy for around 2 days after the injury or issue starts.

 - Proliferation: This phase is where new tissue is formed and heat can be applied to direct blood to the area and aid in the recovery process.